AdobeDocs/experience-platform.en/help/xdm/tutorials/relationship-ui.md

 The ability to understand the relationships between your customers and their interactions with your brand across various channels is an important part of Adobe Experience Platform.
 Defining these relationships within the structure of your Experience Data Model (XDM) schemas allows you to gain complex insights into your customer data.

+While schema relationships can be inferred through the use of the union schema and Real-time Customer Profile, this only applies to schemas that share the same class (namely, XDM Individual Profile or XDM ExperienceEvent).
+To establish a relationship between two schemas belonging to different classes, a dedicated **relationship field** must be added to a source schema, which references the ID of a destination schema.

-This document provides a tutorial for defining a one-to-one relationship between two schemas defined by your organization using the Schema Editor in the Experience Platform user interface.
+This document provides a tutorial for defining a relationship between two schemas using the Schema Editor in the Experience Platform user interface.
 For steps on defining schema relationships using the API, see the tutorial on [defining a relationship using the Schema Registry API](relationship-api.md).

 ## Getting started